RKMlab/perf/README.md

   -M <INT>, --max-motif-size <INT>
                         Maximum size of a repeat motif in bp (Not allowed with -rep)
-  --min-length <INT>    Minimum length cutoff of repeat --min-units INT or FILE
-                        Minimum number of repeating units to be considered.
-                        Can be an integer or a file specifying cutoffs for different motif sizes.
-  --no-prefix           Avoid optional prefixes.
-Only applicable with --min-
-                        units)
-  --no-suffix           Avoid optional suffixes.
-Only applicable with --min-
-                        units)
   --version             show program's version number and exit
 ```
 The details of each option are given below: